sans-AI-00/pyTrading/about_python.md

 Let's see in practice what it is.

 The first function that we observe is called "input", the syntax of the language generally requires that to execute a function you must first write its name, followed by round brackets.
-It is inside the round brackets that we are going to enter the input values ​​required by the function we are using.
+It is inside the round brackets that we are going to enter the input values required by the function we are using.

 __input()__